Vajdani/SM-Terrain-Override/readme.md

     ]
 }
 ```
-4. Publish the mod on the workshop, and wait until the **Mod Database** updates.
+5. Publish the mod on the workshop, and wait until the **Mod Database** updates.
-5. Enjoy your custom terrain generation!
+6. Enjoy your custom tiles in the terrain generation!

+**If you would rather download the addon example, you can find it [here](https://github.com/Vajdani/SM-Terrain-Addon-Template).**

 # Forking
 If you wish to use this project as a base for your own: